LJPc-solutions/freescout-calendar-module/readme.md

 What we would like to add in the future ourselves:

-- Automatic ICS file creation; add all your calendars at once to your favorite client.
 - API support; add calendar items via the FreeScout API.
 - Responsiveness